Karthi-DStech/Object-Oriented-Framework-for-Machine-Learning/README.md

 # Object Oriented Pipeline for Machine Learning

-This project is a comprehensive, **Object-Oriented Machine Learning Pipeline** designed to automate and streamline the entire process of data analysis, preprocessing, feature engineering, model training, evaluation, and hyperparameter tuning.
+This project is a comprehensive, **Object-Oriented Machine Learning Pipeline** designed to **automate and streamline the entire process of data analysis, preprocessing, feature engineering, model training, evaluation, hyperparameter tuning and feature importance**.

 ## See Artifacts -> Logs -> (Any logs.txt) for complete understanding.